sergedesmedt/MathOfNeuralNetworks/RosenblattPerceptronArticle.md

 In this article we will build on the Rosenblatt Perceptron.
 It was one of the first perceptrons, if not the first.
 During this article I will simply be using the name "Perceptron" when referring to the Rosenblatt Perceptron

-We will investigate the math envolved and discuss its limitations, thereby setting the ground for the next articles.
+We will investigate the math envolved and discuss its limitations, thereby setting the ground for the future articles.

 ## The basic math formula for the Rosenblatt Perceptron